Colin Richards, 20 December 2010

 Let us stop mouthing platitudes to ‘promoting’ Africa and commit ourselves to re-centering our world.
 Until our artists have a visibility on the continent and in the Third World, beyond participation in elitist biennales, we should not be mourning our absence at Francesco Bonami’s table.
 Until that day our call should rather be: Death to Venice!

+Notes.
 “The Luggage is Still Labelled: But is it Going to the Right Destination?”
 Art South Africa vol 2 issue 2 2003 [published as “Decolonise the Mind”] & Third Text vol 18 issue 2 2004

 by Susan Glanville-Zini (CEO of Cape Africa Platform) and Julian Jonker (Coordinator of Sessions Ekapa), in conversation with Mario Pissarra